s0umyaD07/adxl/README.md

 #define FIFO_CTL       0x38   //FIFO control
 #define FIFO_STATUS    0x39   //FIFO status

-/**
- * Method to combine two 8-bit registers into a single short, which is 16-bits on the Raspberry Pi.
-It shifts
- * the MSB 8-bits to the left and then ORs the result with the LSB.
- * @param msb an unsigned character that contains the most significant byte
- * @param lsb an unsigned character that contains the least significant byte */ short ADXL345::combineRegisters(unsigned char msb, unsigned char lsb){
+short ADXL345::combineRegisters(unsigned char msb, unsigned char lsb){
    //shift the MSB left by 8 bits and OR with LSB return ((short)msb<<8)|(short)lsb;
 }

-/**
- * Method to calculate the pitch and roll state values.
-This calculation takes account of the scaling
- * factors due to the resolution and gravity range to determine gravity weighted values that are used
- * to calculate the angular pitch and roll values in degrees.
- */
 void ADXL345::calculatePitchAndRoll(){
 	float gravity_range;
 	switch(ADXL345::range){